QubesOS/qubes-doc/common-tasks/usb.md

  7. You may now remove the device.

 **Warning:** Do not remove the device before detaching it from the VM!
 Otherwise, you will not be able to attach it anywhere later.
-See [this ticket][1082] for details.
+See issue [1082] for details.

 ### What if I removed the device before detaching it from the VM? ###

-Currently (until [this ticket][1082] gets implemented), if you remove the device before detaching it from the qube, Qubes OS (more precisely, `libvirtd`) will think that the device is still attached to the qube and will not allow attaching further devices under the same name.
+Currently (until issue [1082] gets implemented), if you remove the device before detaching it from the qube, Qubes OS (more precisely, `libvirtd`) will think that the device is still attached to the qube and will not allow attaching further devices under the same name.
 The easiest way to recover from such a